data-integrations/sftp-actions/docs/SCPRemote-action.md

 Usage Notes
 --------

-In order to perform SCP between to remote hosts, we require a Bato.
-An SCP command based on the configuration supplied will be created to perform a compressed file copy.
+In order to perform SCP between to remote hosts, we require a Bastion Host.
+An SCP command based on the configuration supplied will be created to perform a file copy.
 Authentication setup between all hosts will need to be setup before hand.
-This includes being able to SSH on the bastion host with the private key being supplied in the configuration and have the 2 remote hosts that files are being moved on having known host/authenticated_keys setup for SSH communication between them.stion host that we will ssh in
+This includes being able to SSH on the bastion host with the private key being supplied in the configuration and have the 2 remote hosts that files are being moved on having known host/authenticated_keys setup for SSH communication.